How to Migrate from Sentry to GlitchTip 2026

 GlitchTip is Sentry SDK-compatible — meaning the migration is as simple as changing a DSN URL.
 Same SDKs, same code, just a different backend.
-Here's the full guide.
+No application changes required beyond the connection string.
+Here's the full guide to setting up GlitchTip and making the switch.

-- Sentry SDK compatible — zero application code changes
+- GlitchTip is 100% Sentry SDK-compatible — no application code changes beyond the DSN

 Step 1: Deploy GlitchTip